Cprudhomme/2021-nouveau_media-projet/groupe 2/pages/LeoTristhemeCryptage.md

-# Mirror on the wall who is the prettiest Tom?: Steganography example like Trittheme
+# Mirror on the wall who is the prettiest Tom?: Steganography *a la* Johannes Trithemius

-The greatest Tom, who should be named
+The greatest Tom, who **should** be named,
-Is not the one you love so dearly who thinks of himself, and for no reason, as the greatest Tom, silly snake but it's rather, you should all agree, the one who, and only one, has been forgotten, more than once,
+Is not the one you love so dearly,
+Who thinks of himself, and for no reason,
+As the greatest Tom, silly snake,
+But, it's rather, you should all agree,
+The one who, and only one,
+Has been forgotten, more than once,
 Stop.
 Press send.